pennekampster/pennekampster/pages/talks.md

 ### <a name="talks"></a>Oral communications

+#### 2015
+Application of automated video analysis in ecology, illustrated with examples from experimental microcosms, Invited seminar for Microbial Ecology and Evolution workshop, Beijing, China

 #### 2014
 Scaling of interaction strength across a temperature gradient in competitive microbial communities
 Joint BES & SFE annual meeting, Lille, France